g2k19/periodic-table-database/README.md

 ## freeCodeCamp Requirements

-This project fulfills all freeCodeCamp requirements
+This project fulfills all freeCodeCamp requirements.